If you’re using a Canon DSLR, you’ll need one of the best Canon EF lenses, and in this guide, we’ve picked the best examples for all budgets.

 - Weight: 760g

-Canon went back to the drawing board when it came time to update its popular wide-aperture wide-angle prime, the Canon EF 35mm f/1.4L.
+Canon went back to the drawing board to update its popular wide-aperture wide-angle prime: the Canon EF 35mm f/1.4L.
 Competition had been increasing thanks to Sigma’s introduction of its Sigma 35mm f/1.4 Art lens, a much cheaper alternative that still delivered the goods optically.
-Canon needed to pull something out of the big to figure out a way to hit back.
+Canon needed to pull something out of the bag to keep up.

 The one thing it did not do, perhaps inevitably, was cut the price.
-While Sigma Art f/1.4 lenses tended to be around the £700-800 mark, the Canon EF 35mm f/1.4L II USM arrived on the scene with an eye-watering £1,799 price tag.
-It’s much cheaper these days – just kidding.
+While Sigma Art f/1.4 lenses tended to be around the £700-800 mark, the Canon EF 35mm f/1.4L II USM arrived on the scene an eye-watering £1,799.
 It’s currently retailing new for around £2,199.
 Inflation, baby.
 Isn’t it great?

 But the thing is, the Canon EF 35mm f/1.4L II USM is a beautiful, razor-sharp lens that really does justify its price tag.
-Earning the full five stars in our full review, the lens is super sharp at the edges and centre of images, and it is highly effective at controlling chromatic aberration thanks to its new BR (Blue Spectrum Refractive) optic.
-It makes for a heavy lens, though not one that’s too difficult to handle.
+Earning all five stars in our full review, the lens is super sharp at the edges and centre of images, and it is highly effective at controlling chromatic aberration thanks to its new BR (Blue Spectrum Refractive) optic.
+It’s heavy – but not too heavy to handle.

-As we said at the time, if you want the best, you do have to be prepared to pay for it.
-For wedding photographers, events photographers and other professionals, we’d say this lens is more than worth the investment.
+As we said at the time, if you want the best, you do have to pay for it.
+For wedding photographers, events photographers and other professionals, we’d say this lens is well worth the investment.

 Best cheap Canon lens: Canon EF 50mm f/1.8 STM